GSA/Section508.gov/_pages/create/2025-07-30-color-usage-accessible.md

 type: create
 title: Making Color Usage Accessible
 permalink: create/making-color-usage-accessible/
-description: Learn how to make color usage accessible in digital content and ICT.
-This guide explains why color accessibility matters, how to meet Section 508 and WCAG standards, and what tools and techniques ensure inclusive design for all users.
+description: Learn how to make digital content accessible by using color effectively.
+This guide explains color contrast requirements, common accessibility barriers, and tools like ANDI, WebAIM, and CCA to help ensure your ICT meets Section 508 and WCAG standards.
-disclaimer: true
 audience:
 - content-creator
 - designer